Graded perfectoid rings: Graded perfectoid rings

-\begin{corollary} Let \(R\) be a gradedwise $p$-complete \(G\)-graded ring.
-Then the following conditions are equivalent: \begin{enumerate} \item The ring \(R\) is graded perfectoid; \item the \(p\)-adic completion \(R^{\wedge p}\) is a perfectoid ring and there exists a topologically nilpotent element \(\varpi \in R_0\) with \(p \in \varpi^pR_0\); \item there exists a topologically nilpotent homogeneous element \(\varpi \in R\) with \(p \in \varpi^p R\) such that the Frobenius map
+\begin{corollary} Let \(R\) be a $p$-adically gradedwise complete \(G\)-graded ring.
+Then the following conditions are equivalent: \begin{enumerate} \item The ring \(R\) is graded perfectoid; \item the \(p\)-adic completion \(R^{\wedge p}\) and the degree-\(0\) part \(R_0\) are perfectoid; \item there exists a topologically nilpotent element \(\varpi \in R_0\) with \(p \in \varpi^p R_0\) such that the Frobenius map

 is an isomorphism, and the multiplicative map